-To assist in the preparation of this report, NVTA conducted interviews with agency staff to gain an understanding of how inclusivity is currently incorporated in the planning process.
-This effort also included an attempt to thoroughly account for all minority and low-income populations served by NVTA.
-As described in the 2017 Language Assistance Plan developed by NVTA Appendix 1the agency plans to conduct training with operations, customer service, and dispatch staff in the future.
+To assist in the preparation of this report, NVTA thoroughly reviewed its previous Title VI Plans to help facilitate an understanding of how inclusivity was previously and currently incorporated in the planning process, both before the COVID-19 pandemic and during when more of the planning process and outreach shifted to a virtual environment.
+This effort also included an attempt to thoroughly account for all minority and low-income populations served by NVTA through the use of updated American Community Survey data.
+As described in the 2022 Language Assistance Plan developed by NVTA, the agency plans to conduct training with operations, customer service, and dispatch staff in the future.